marialoading/Flashcards/README.md

 ## 🌟 Contributing

 Feel free to contribute to make this app even more cat!
-- Add more cute cats
+- 🐱 Add more cute cats
-- Improve animations
+- ✨ Improve animations
-- Enhance the study algorithms
+- 🧠 Enhance the study algorithms
-- add permanent decks
+- 📚 Add permanent decks
-- Add more pastel gradients ✨
+- 🌈 Add more pastel gradients

 ---

-**Built with 💖 by Me - Making studying cute, one flashcard at a time! 🌸**
+**Built with 💖 by Me - Making studying cute, one flashcard at a time! 🌸** **Now available as native desktop app with v1.0.0! 🎮✨**